-An extension of the inside space, the Outdoor Learning Environment is a carefully prepared environment that is available to students throughout the day and allows opportunities for purposeful movement, independence, quiet reflection and observing – as well as exercise and the development of gross motor skills and the senses, all while outside in the fresh air and sunshine.
+An extension of the inside space, the outdoor learning environment within the Roundhouse is a carefully prepared environment that is available to students throughout the day and allows opportunities for purposeful movement, independence, quiet reflection, and observation – as well as exercise and the development of gross motor skills and the senses, all while outside in the fresh air and sunshine.

 - are inclusive while also being physically challenging and stimulating, helping develop control and coordination

-- allow for both group and individual play and the development of social and emotional skills through role modelling, communication, teamwork and developing relationships
+- allow for both group and individual play and the development of social and emotional skills through role modeling, communication, teamwork, and developing relationships

 - encourage discovery and exploration and engage all of the senses

 - are safe, but not risk-averse

 - utilise natural materials and artworks relevant to ‘place’, in particular cultural stories and animals.

 A dynamic bar that challenges balance, coordinator and proprioception and trains vital muscle groups.
 It also provides opportunities for active and social play and is made from hand-carved timber creating a natural, custom design.

 Balance poles which support coordination, balance and proprioception as well as improved posture and bone strength.
 Varied sections challenge navigation and planning and provide for obstacle course play.